A Complete Guide To Chase Business & Personal Credit Cards

-Want a high-end travel card with great perks and high points earning potential?
-Don’t mind paying a huge annual fee of $450 a year?
+Want a high-end travel card with great perks and high points-earning potential?
+Don’t mind paying a huge annual fee of $550 a year?
 Chase’s exclusive Sapphire Reserve may be right up your alley.

-With the Sapphire Reserve, not only will you earn 3 points per dollar spent on travel and dining (as opposed to 2 with the Sapphire Preferred), but your point value (when redeemed through the Ultimate Rewards portal) will be 1.5 cents piece.
+With the Sapphire Reserve, not only will you earn three points per dollar spent on travel and dining (as opposed to two with the Sapphire Preferred), but your point value (when redeemed through the Ultimate Rewards portal) will be 1.5 cents apiece.
 Plus, you’ll get some great luxury perks, such as a $300 annual travel credit, a fee credit for Global Entry or TSA PreCheck, and Priority Pass Select lounge access.

 11) Chase Slate

 The Chase Slate card is unlike most of the cards in Chase’s portfolio in that its purpose is to help you build your credit and get out of debt.
-There’s no signup bonus and no rewards to earn.
+There’s no welcome offer and no rewards to earn.
 It’s not an exciting card, but it is a utilitarian one.

 The Chase Slate card charges no fee for balances transferred to it within 60 days of opening your account.
 Combine that with an intro 0% APR period of 15 months, no annual fee, and free access to your FICO score, and you’ve got a card that helps smooth out your finances.

-Chase currently offers 17 personal partner cards — mostly travel rewards cards.
+Chase currently offers 19 partner cards in the personal credit card bracket — mostly of the travel rewards variety.
 Let’s do a quick rundown of each of them.

 12) Southwest Rapid Rewards Priority

-You’ll get 2 points per dollar spent on Southwest purchases and Rapid Rewards hotel and car rental partner purchases, and 1 point per dollar on everything else.
+You’ll get two points per dollar spent on Southwest purchases and one point per dollar on everything else.
 But that’s just the beginning.
 You’ll also get the following:

 - $75 annual Southwest travel credit